7 Ways You’re Shortening the Life of Your Refrigerator

 Your freezer temperature is too high

-“Ideally, the temperature should be set between -17 to -15 degrees Celsius,” said experts at Repair Clinic.
+“Ideally, the temperature should be set between -17 to -15 degrees Celsius,” say experts at Repair Clinic.
 The wrong freezer temperature can affect the longevity of your ice maker, as well as the safety of the food you’ll be eating.
-A higher temperature than -15 degrees Celsius can also cause the defrost thermostat to stop working which in turn, overworks your refrigerator and shortens its life.
+A temperature higher than -15 degrees Celsius can also cause the defrost thermostat to stop working which in turn, overworks your refrigerator and shortens its life.

 You ignore weird noises or constant running

 If you notice that your fridge is always running, or is running louder than usual, do something about it right away.
-Some fixes are easy enough that you can do yourself or they’re inexpensive for a professional, but even if that’s not the case, allowing a fridge to work itself harder than it is intended to is a good way to put an early expiration date on it.
-Depending on the age of your fridge, you may want to decide not to fix it, and to invest in a new, more energy and cost efficient option anyway.
+Some fixes are easy enough that you can do yourself, but even if that’s not the case, ignoring professional maintenance when it’s required is a good way to put an early expiration date on this expensive appliance.
+Depending on the age of your fridge, you may want to decide not to fix it, and instead invest in a new, more energy- and cost-efficient model.